Top 7 Graphic Design Trends (2021-2023)

 The images that look like they have been made with human hands engender a feeling of connection that people desire more than ever— 64% of consumers want brands to make a connection.

-Because of this, 2021 will likely see a rise in DIY-style art, with collage, torn-paper, twine accents, wood grain, painterly brushstrokes, and references to fine art.
+Because of this, the net 2-3 years will likely see a rise in DIY-style art, with collage, torn-paper, twine accents, wood grain, painterly brushstrokes, and references to fine art.

 As the popularity of these apps increases, it is likely the style they create will as well.